jan-trnka/home-assistant-goodwe-pv-control/README.md

 # ☀️ Home Assistant Blueprints for GoodWe Photovoltaic Systems

 This repository contains a set of Home Assistant blueprints designed to automate and optimize residential photovoltaic systems equipped with **GoodWe inverters**.
-These automations focus on smart battery management, solar forecast adaptation, and energy optimization tailored to users with solar and battery installations.
+These automations focus on smart battery management, solar forecast adaptation and energy optimization tailored to users with solar and battery installations in order to reduce energy costs.

 ---